Arthur S. Reber: Critique of the paranormal

-In collaboration with James Alcock, York University, Reber has returned to a topic that interested him decades ago, why the field of parapsychology still exists when, after over 150 years of effort, no paranormal effect has ever been reliably demonstrated.
-This persistent belief is remarkable because, as they note, parapsychological claims simply cannot be true.
-For psi (an umbrella term often used for the field) to be real, effects would precede their causes, time's arrow turned upon itself, the laws of thermodynamics upended, and the inverse square law violated.
+Reber collaborated with research psychologist James Alcock on a topic that interested Reber decades earlier, namely, why the field of parapsychology still exists when, after over 150 years of effort, no paranormal effect has ever been reliably demonstrated.
+The persistence of this belief is remarkable because, as Reber and Alcock note, parapsychological claims simply cannot be true.
+For real effects to occur, they argued effects would have to precede the causes of those effects.
+The laws of thermodynamics have to upended and the inverse square law violated.

-In a controversial move, Reber and Alcock maintain that it is actually futile to look at the data psi researchers publish.
-They use the classic rhetorical device adynaton "pigs can't fly" to make their point.
-Because they cannot, any data that claim to show that they do are necessarily flawed and result from weak methodology, improper data analyses, are Type II errors—or, occasionally, fraud.

 A separate career

 In addition to his work in cognitive psychology and the philosophy of mind, Reber has had a parallel career as a reporter and commentator on gambling, particularly poker.
 As a free-lance writer, he has authored hundreds of columns, most from the psychologist's point of view.
 These have been published in magazines such as Casino Player, Strictly Slots and Poker Pro Magazine and web sites like PokerListings.com.
 His breakdown of forms of gambling based on expected value was presented in The New Gambler's Bible.
 An overview of gaming appeared in Gambling for Dummies (co-authored with Richard Harroch and Lou Krieger) and recently he published Poker, Life and Other Confusing Things, a collection of essays.
 In 2012 he proposed a novel framework for the notion "gambling" based on the two dimensions of expected value of a game and the flexibility that a game affords each player.

-Most recently Reber has turned to novel writing.
-His first effort at literary fiction, "Xero to Sixty" was published in 2015.
-It follows the life of Xerxes ("Xero") Konstantakis, a Greek layabout with intellectual roots who is tugged at constantly by the world of carnivals, smoke-filled gambling halls, poker rooms and race tracks.
-Xero's story begins when he flunks out of college and runs away with the circus and it follows him through to his sixtieth year.